Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Data availability

 The dataset for AI Cures open challenge task~\cite{aicures} is available at \url{https://www.aicures.mit.edu/data}.
 The dataset for antibiotic discovery, provided by Stokes et al.~\cite{stokes2020deep}, can be found at \url{https://www.sciencedirect.com/science/article/pii/S0092867420301021}.
 The datasets and splits of MoleculeNets benchmarks~\cite{wu2018moleculenet} for molecular property prediction can be downloaded from \url{http://deepchem.io/datasets/MolNet_bkp.zip} and \url{http://deepchem.io/trained_models/Hyperparameter_MoleculeNetv3.tar.gz}.
 The dataset of $2$ million molecules from ZINC~\cite{irwin2012zinc}, prepared by Hu et al.~\cite{hu2019strategies}, for pretraining our contrastive-Bert can be downloaded from \url{http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip}.

-We also collect datasets and corresponding splits of MoleculeNet benchmarks and the dataset of $2$ million molecules from ZINC at \url{https://github.com/divelab/MoleculeKit/tree/master/moleculekit/datasets} in our MoleculeKit tool.
+We also collect datasets and corresponding splits of MoleculeNet benchmarks and the dataset of $2$ million molecules from ZINC at \url{https://github.com/divelab/MoleculeX/tree/master/AdvProp/datasets} in our AdvProp tool.
 We recommend our users to use this collection for convenience.